Sept. 30, 2025

 Full ReferenceM.-A. Frison-RocheIf King Solomon's probationary strategy hadn't worked, Working Paper, October 2025.

-📝 This Working Paper is the basis of the article dedicated to Professor Pierre Crocq.
+📝 This Working Paper is the basis of the article in the collective book dedicated to Professor Pierre Crocq.

 🔓read the developments below⤵️